Yag Laser

 Ophthalmic Surgeon

-Driven by my passion for ophthalmology, my guiding principle is to prioritize diagnoses with honesty and trust, and through continuous training and staying up-to-date, to recommend all possible solutions tailored to each patient’s specific condition.
-I believe in direct and open communication between doctor and patient.
+Driven by my passion for ophthalmology, my core philosophy is to prioritize diagnoses with honesty and integrity.
+Through continuous professional development and ongoing education, I aim to provide comprehensive solutions tailored to each patient's specific needs.
+I firmly believe in fostering direct and seamless doctor-patient communication.

 The doctor is